spatie/laravel-github-webhooks/README.md

 Before using this package we highly recommend reading [the entire documentation on webhooks over at GitHub](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks).

+## Are you a visual learner?

+In [this stream on YouTube](https://www.youtube.com/watch?v=BKJbd-VlV88), I show how to use package, go over the source code, and explain how the package is tested.

 ## Support us

 [<img src="https://github-ads.s3.eu-central-1.amazonaws.com/laravel-github-webhooks.jpg?t=1" width="419px" />](https://spatie.be/github-ad-click/laravel-github-webhooks)